- Grade III-IV GVHD

 HHV-6 and GVHD

-HHV-6 reactivation is also a cause of major complications after allogeneic hematopoietic stem cell transplantation (HSCT) and has been associated with acute graft-versus-host disease (aGVHD), allograft rejections, central nervous system dysfunction and increased mortality (de Pagter 2008).
-A recent survey of 235 allogeneic stem cell transplant patients indicated that post-transplant HHV-6 reactivation is strongly associated with delayed platelet engraftment, early posttransplantation mortality, and the development of acute GVHD (Dulery 2011).
+HHV-6 reactivation has been increasingly associated with acute graft-versus-host disease (aGVHD) and allograft rejections in the transplant setting.
+A recent survey of 235 allogeneic stem cell transplant patients indicated that post-transplant HHV-6 reactivation is strongly associated with delayed platelet engraftment, early post-transplantation mortality, and the development of acute GVHD (Dulery 2011).
+To view the latest research on this relationship, download the HHV-6 Foundation’s IDWeek 2012 handout on HHV-6 & GVHD.

 HHV-6 & Solid Organ Transplantation